Trump Faces Hurdle in GOP to Ban Mail-In Ballots

 "As Trump often does, sometimes he overstates his case," said Paul Dame, chair of the Vermont Republican Party.
 "I don't think anyone supports a complete elimination.
 That would disenfranchise men and women overseas.
 I'm sure that's not his intention."

-If Trump were to sign an executive order banning mail-in voting, plenty of political and legal issues would remain, as the Constitution gives each state the right to determine the "times, places, and manner" of House and Senate elections, NBC News pointed out.
+If Trump were to sign an executive order banning mail-in voting, plenty of political and legal issues would remain, as the Constitution grants states authority to determine the "times, places, and manner" of House and Senate elections, NBC News pointed out.

 Brian Freeman ✉